 At the 2012 International Congress of Americanists I organised the symposium on “Entre conversión, inversión y subversión: Los textos en lenguas amerindias escritos por autores indígenas en la época colonial” which took place in Vienna (http://www.translatingchristianities.stir.ac.uk/call-for-papers-ica-wien-2012-entre-conversion-inversion-y-subversion-los-textos-en-lenguas-amerindias-escritos-por-autores-indigenas-en-la-epoca-colonial/).

-At present (in 2012) I am intensifying my academic contacts with Brazilian scholars (Carnegie Travel Grant), mainly on the research on the ‘Translation of Christianities’, together with Dr Maria Cândida Drumond Mendes Barros (Museu Goeldi, Belém).
+On the basis of a Carnegie Travel Grant, I have been intensifying I am intensifying my academic contacts with Brazilian scholars, mainly on the research on the ‘Translation of Christianities’, together with Dr Maria Cândida Drumond Mendes Barros (Museu Goeldi, Belém).

-Currently I head an initiative on ‘Translating Christianities’, with partners from within and beyond my School Division (see http://www.translatingchristianities.stir.ac.uk) as well as the group on Crossing Cultures (http://www.crossingcultures.stir.ac.uk), both together with Alison Jasper and Michael Marten.
+Currently I head an initiative on ‘Translating Christianities’, with partners from within and beyond my School Division (see http://www.translatingchristianities.stir.ac.uk) as well as the group on Crossing Cultures (http://www.crossingcultures.stir.ac.uk), both together with Alison Jasper.

 My linguistic interests have always been related to cultural questions.
 I have worked and published on the Quechua language as well as carried out some research into Aymara.
 I have also addressed ethnohistorica questions.